 But there will always be a need to consult each individual and check what additional adjustments are required.
-Futher detailed guidance on this issue will soon be available as part of the Staff Disability Policy.
+For help and advice contact the Staff Disabiltiy Officer (Staff Disability Service).

 Students should be referred to the Student Disability Service in order that an individual’s requirements can be assessed.